jnaiman/is542_spring2020/README.md

  1. Download R from the [R-project webpage](https://www.r-project.org/)
  1. Courses were taught using RStudio which you can [download right here](https://rstudio.com/)

  To run the Jupyter notebooks with R locally, install [Anaconda](https://www.anaconda.com/distribution/) and then please follow the [instructions for installing R using the Anaconda Navigator](https://docs.anaconda.com/anaconda/navigator/tutorials/r-lang/).
+The easiest way to install packages is through the Anaconda GUI, or you can conda install -- either way you [need to append an `r-` to all packages!](https://docs.anaconda.com/anaconda/user-guide/tasks/using-r-language/)

  **NOTE:** There are pay-versions of this software but we assume you are using the free versions.